invenia/DateOffsets.jl/README.md

 Don't implement static offsets (those can be done before/after in the data feeds code, or the configuration, or whatever, but we don't need them here).

-Dynamic offsets only need target dates as the input

 Explain fallback dates

-For each forecast target date passed in to the constructor,
+For each forecast target date passed in to the constructor...

 ```
--------  SourceOffset type (or just a list?)
+-------  SourceOffsets type (can't be a list because it needs to store forecast targets too)
 |     |
 -------
 |     |